Davide Torlo’s Personal Website

 Many physical models are described by equations whose solutions verify certain properties.
 These physical properties are often of paramount importance and numerical methods should be able to preserve such properties.
 In the last years, I have developed several methods able of preserving different properties:

-• positivity of the solution for example with modified Patankar (mP) schemes, starting from mPDeC schemes, studies on their Issues and with applications for Shallow Water equations Island simulation
+- positivity of the solution for example with modified Patankar (mP) schemes, starting from mPDeC schemes, studies on their Issues and with applications for Shallow Water equations

-• well-balancing some particular solutions as lake at rest states for shallow water in MPDeC for SW, global flux Finite Volume methods for shallow water, schemes to preserve the soliton behavior for dispersive waves equations or the divergence-free character.
-Island simulation
+- well-balancing some particular solutions as lake at rest states for shallow water in MPDeC for SW, global flux Finite Volume and Finite Element methods for shallow water and similar models, schemes to preserve the soliton behavior for dispersive waves equations or the divergence-free character.

 Reduced order models for advection dominated problems